difurung/The-README-Generator/README.md

 ## Usage

 To use:
-    - Run "inex.js" in the terminal.
+    - Run "index.js" in the terminal.
     - Answer the questions as prompted.
     - README will be generated in the dist folder.

 # Video Demonstration
+The demonstration of the application can be found [Here](https://watch.screencastify.com/v/bRrs8IJ4Q4n4uCgbH7n1)

 # Screenshot
 ![alt text](assets/images/screenshot.png)